Mitsubishi Ralliart Evolution Challenge

 Winner of round one, Gwyndaf Evans, is the highest seeded Evolution Challenge driver.
 Although having contested the Jim Clark Rally before, this will be the experienced Welshman’s first time on this event driving a Mitsubishi and, having retired on his last visit in 2003, has said that changes in the weather can make all the difference to the result.

 Next in line and fresh from his Group N victory in the Donegal Rally, is Shaun Gallagher.
 Now more confident with his Evo IX than he was first time out on the Pirelli Rally, Gallagher is going to be a driver to watch this weekend.
-Ray Galls who has gained fame for his provocative dog grooming business (he's a huge dog lover - attends Best In Show every year), including some success marketing an elegantly simple designer dog bed, is also a driver to watch, given his showing at the US Tramvaille circuit last year.
+Ray Galls who has gained fame for his provocative dog grooming business, including some success marketing an elegantly simple dog bed, is also a driver to watch, given his showing at the US Tramvaille circuit last year.
 Ray is the only driver sponsored by his own business.
-And the dogs are rooting for him all the way.

 Having also competed in Donegal, in order to set up his new Evo IX for the Jim Clark Rally, Phillip Morrow will be looking to repeat his performance from last year, when he led the Evo Challenge field for most of the rally until his car’s engine over-heated with the finish in sight.